 How to Use This Medicine:

-- Take this medicine with food that contains fat, such as butter, cheese pizza, eggs, or peanut butter.
+- Take this medicine with food that contains fat, such as cheese pizza, eggs, peanut butter, or whole-milk dairy products.
 This helps your body absorb the medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: If it is 6 hours or less from the time you normally take your medicine, take a dose as soon as you can.
 If it is more than 6 hours, skip the missed dose and take your next dose at the regular time.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid: